wearefriday/spectre/README.md

 ### Tests

 [Rspec](http://rspec.info/) and [Cucumber](https://cucumber.io) are included in the project.
 Test coverage is minimal but please don't follow our lead, write tests for anything you add.
-Use `rspec && rake cucumber` to run the existing tests.
+Use `rake` to run the existing tests.